crnicholson/StratoSoar-MK2/README.md

 ## License

-Both the software and documentation are under the MIT license.
-The hardware is under Solderpad v2.0.
-The 3D files are currently unlicensed.
-The media is unlicensed for logo protection.
+Both the software and documentation are under the GNU GPL v3 license.
+The hardware and the 3D files are under the CERN Open Hardware Licence Version 2 - Strongly Reciprocal.
+The media is under the CC BY 4.0 DEED.